Solar Panel Installations |

 Office, control room and WMS (Warehouse Management System) areas

-Most logistics sites also have large, structurally suitable roofs or surrounding land, making them ideal for rooftop or ground-mount solar arrays tailored to high-capacity industrial requirements.
+Most council-owned buildings have suitable roof space or surrounding land, making them ideal for rooftop or ground-mounted solar systems tailored to public-sector energy needs.

-Public-sector organisations cannot use tax credits or capital allowances.
-Instead, councils use funding routes such as:
+Public-sector organisations cannot typically use tax credits or capital allowances.
+Instead, councils can access funding routes such as:

 Model